Vini2/phables/README.md

 ## Usage

-You can see the following command line options of `dsbubbles.py` using `python dsbubbles.py --help`.
+You can see the following command-line options of `dsbubbles.py` using `python dsbubbles.py --help`.

 ```
 Usage: dsbubbles.py [OPTIONS]